The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Related Works

 \section{Related Works}

-\textbf{Egocentric Videos}.
-Popularised by recent datasets~\cite{grauman2022ego4d,Damen2022RESCALING,grauman2024ego,huang2024egoexolearn,perrett2025hdepic}, egocentric vision has produced powerful models for parsing human activity streams.
+\paragraph{Egocentric Videos.} Popularised by recent datasets~\cite{grauman2022ego4d,Damen2022RESCALING,grauman2024ego,huang2024egoexolearn,perrett2025hdepic}, egocentric vision has produced powerful models for parsing human activity streams.
 Current research spans action understanding~\cite{huang2020improving,Plizzari2025OSNOM,girdhar2021anticipative}, multimodal sensing~\cite{huang2018predicting,kazakos2019epic,zhang2024masked}, and vision-language tasks~\cite{lin2022egocentric,xu2024retrieval,zhou2025egotextvqa, kang2025open}.
 While this paradigm excels at passive understanding along one timeline, it does not address the challenge we study: how to re-allocate the same work across multiple concurrent workers while remaining faithful to real-world feasibility (space, objects and semantics).
-Task-graph annotation~\cite{mao2023action, grauman2024ego} is a promising bridge for enforcing causal order.
-However, these annotations are not publicly available, limiting comprehensive multi-constraint evaluation.
-We here focus on predicting parallel execution with goals and constraints that leverage readily available signals.
+Task-graph annotation~\cite{mao2023action, grauman2024ego} is one promising bridge for enforcing causal order, but these do not capture physical constraints of space and objects.
+We focus on predicting parallel execution with constraints that leverage readily available signals.